Webster's Unabridged Dictionary - Letter T - Page 62

 Transcendent (a.)
 Exceeding or surpassing usual limits especially in excellence [syn: transcendent, surpassing].

 Transcendent (a.)
-Beyond and outside the ordinary range of human experience or understanding; "the notion of any transcendent reality beyond thought".
+Beyond and outside the ordinary range of human experience or understanding; "the notion of any transcendent reality beyond thought."

-Trancscendental (a.)
+Transcendental (a.)
 Supereminent; surpassing others; as, transcendental being or qualities.

-Trancscendental (a.)
+Transcendental (a.)
 (Philos.)
 In the Kantian system, of or pertaining to that which can be determined a priori in regard to the fundamental principles of all human knowledge.
 What is transcendental, therefore, transcends empiricism; but is does not transcend all human knowledge, or become transcendent.
 It simply signifies the a priori or necessary conditions of experience which, though affording the conditions of experience, transcend the sphere of that contingent knowledge which is acquired by experience.

-Trancscendental (a.)
+Transcendental (a.)
 Vaguely and ambitiously extravagant in speculation, imagery, or diction.

 Note: In mathematics, a quantity is said to be transcendental relative to another quantity when it is expressed as a transcendental function of the latter; thus, a^{x, 10^{2x, log x, sin x, tan x, etc., are transcendental relative to x.